 The Amazon Jungle.
 Whether you visit it from Peru, Ecuador or Brazil, you will find that it is lush, and dense, and filled with lots of different plants and animals – the reason you are presumably visiting.
 You will also find that it can be very damp, if not outright wet, and brimming with insects.
 Make the most of your Amazon visit by being prepared.

 Here’s what to pack in order to have a comfortable experience in the jungle.

-7. Binoculars and a camera - binoculars are a great piece of kit for the jungle.
+Binoculars are a great piece of kit for the jungle.
 The wildlife is prolific, but it will not always position itself within perfect view.

 You can find more information about travelling in the Peruvian jungle here.

 You can see our Peru jungle holidays here, our Ecuador jungle holidays here, and our Brazil jungle holidays here.